Spyrals-IO/restruct/README.md

   "bankAccount".asOption[String]
 ````

-By passing a constraint to constraintedBy onto a field I state that this particular field should always equals "kevin".
+By passing a constraint onto a field we state "this field should always equals 'kevin' ".
-The constraintedBy function need a Constraint[T] with T being the type of the field.
-In our example, I use a string constraint.

 Constraint can be pass at every levels: on fields, on simple schema or complex one.

 ```scala
 import io.github.methrat0n.restruct.schema.Schema
 import io.github.methrat0n.restruct.schema.Syntax._